kottans/web/README02.md

 **After the job will be done, in your "kottans_web_test" repository create a folder "task_2" with README.md file.
 In this file add a direct link to your Freecodecamp account with completed challenges mentioned above.
 Also deploy your Trivia app via [gh-pages](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website) (Simply create gh-pages branch on remote if your app doesn't need any building stuff) and put a link in your README.md file**

+## To prevent crucial problems with gh-pages deploy, use https protocol in your AJAX request link (https://jservice.io/api/random).
+You will get a warning about insecure connection (cause trivia doesn't support https) but you will get a response.

 ## Good luck, folks!

 When you finish this task you can start the next one: